Wednesday Nature Kids, Camp Polk Meadow Preserve

 Outing Details + Route

-Hike Rating: This is an easy 1-2 mile walk on a bark-chipped trail for kids.
+Hike Rating: This is an easy 1-2 mile walk for kids along the Preserve trail and through a grassy meadow.

-Route: This hike will start at the Camp Polk Meadow Preserve kiosk and follow the bark-chipped trail around Hindman Springs.
+Route: This hike will start at the Camp Polk Meadow Preserve kiosk, follow a wood-chipped trail, and then venture off-trail into a grassy meadow.
 Terrain will be uneven at times.

 Elevation gain/loss: There is very little elevation gain/loss on this hike.